 The most common unexpected and open-ended question by an interviewer during an interview is: "Tell me about yourself."
 (The answer is NOT: "Well, what do you want to know!?")
 Your response should be strictly formal, related to your passion, experience, or even, if you are so inclined, presented with a sense of humor; however, it should be thoughtfully considered before the interview.
-Even though the written resume is very important, a job interview is usually required and becomes, usually, the determinant of employment.
+Even though a written resume is very important, a job interview is usually required and becomes, usually, the determinant of employment.
 The nurse's knowledge about how he/she should and intends to respond to this question is the "telling" aspect of job readiness.

-It is important for the nurse to ascertain and prepare for an effective response to the above stated question-because-the interviewer is trying to covertly determine the answer to:
+The nurse needs to ascertain and prepare for an effective response to the above-stated question-because-the interviewer is trying to covertly determine the answer to: